ZIB-IOL/FrankWolfe.jl/CONTRIBUTING.md

 ## I just have a question

-If your question is related to Julia, its syntax or tooling, the best places to get help will be tied to the Julia community, see [the Julia community page](https://julialang.org/community/) for a number of communication channels.
+If your question is related to Julia, its syntax or tooling, the best places to get help will be tied to the Julia community, see [the Julia community page](https://julialang.org/community/) for a number of communication channels (Slack, Zulip, and Discourse being the most active).

-For now, the best way to ask a question is to reach out to [Mathieu Besançon](https://github/matbesancon) or [Sebastian Pokutta](https://github.com/pokutta).
+For now, the best way to ask a question is to file an issue or reach out to [Mathieu Besançon](https://github/matbesancon) or [Sebastian Pokutta](https://github.com/pokutta).
 You can also ask your question on [discourse.julialang.org](https://discourse.julialang.org) in the optimization topic or on the Julia Slack on `#mathematical-optimization`, see [the Julia community page](https://julialang.org/community/) to gain access.

-## How can I file an issue
+## How can I file an issue?

 If you found a bug or want to propose a feature, we track our issues within the [GitHub repository](https://github.com/ZIB-IOL/FrankWolfe.jl/issues).
 Once opened, you can edit the issue or add new comments to continue the conversation.